 - Frosh should not feel pressure to rank any residence a certain way, remain in a given environment, or interact with other people who make them uncomfortable.
 If this occurs, they are encouraged to reach out to a member of the IHC, the ORE, an RA, an RLC, or the Deans.

-- Upperclassmen should not tell frosh how to rank houses but rather give frosh useful information to help them get a clear and accurate picture of campus.
+- Upperclass students should not tell frosh how to rank houses but rather give frosh useful information to help them get a clear and accurate picture of campus.
 Frosh should be encouraged to make their own decisions.

-- Upperclassmen may not share the house list data with frosh, give frosh alcohol or other psychoactive substances, or give frosh gifts to encourage them to join a specific house (i.e. taking them off campus for >4 hours, excluding preseason athletes on trips with their sports team).
-Each of these activities constitutes an honor code or policy violation.
+- Upperclass students may not share the house list data with frosh, give frosh alcohol or other psychoactive substances, or give frosh gifts to encourage them to join a specific house (i.e. taking them off campus for >4 hours, excluding preseason athletes on trips with their sports team).

 - Along with the normal event registration process, IHC must approve any large events, prop sheets, videos, and advertisements.

 All rotation rules are guidelines to follow that will facilitate the rotation process.
 If a serious violation of the Code of Conduct or the Honor Code occurs during rotation, you may be asked to meet with the Deans, RAs, or RLCs.